1. MANAGEMENT'S STATEMENT (Policies)

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

-The Condensed Balance Sheets as of June 30, 2022, the Condensed Statements of Operations, Condensed Statements of Comprehensive Loss and the Condensed Statements of Shareholders’ Equity for the three and six months ended June 30, 2022 and 2021, and the Condensed Statements of Cash Flows for the six months ended June 30, 2022 and 2021, have been prepared by MicroVision, Inc. ("we" or "our") and have not been audited.
-In the opinion of management, all adjustments necessary to state fairly the financial position at June 30, 2022 and the results of operations and cash flows for all periods presented have been made and consist of normal recurring adjustments.
+The Condensed Consolidated Balance Sheets as of September 30, 2022, the Condensed Consolidated Statements of Operations, Condensed Consolidated Statements of Comprehensive Loss and the Condensed Consolidated Statements of Shareholders’ Equity for the three and nine months ended September 30, 2022 and 2021, and the Condensed Consolidated Statements of Cash Flows for the nine months ended September 30, 2022 and 2021, have been prepared by MicroVision, Inc. ("we" or "our") and have not been audited.
+In the opinion of management, all adjustments necessary to state fairly the financial position at September 30, 2022 and the results of operations and cash flows for all periods presented have been made and consist of normal recurring adjustments.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted pursuant to the rules of the Securities and Exchange Commission (SEC).
 The year-end condensed balance sheet data was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States of America.
-You should read these condensed financial statements in conjunction with the financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
-The results of operations for the three and six months ended June 30, 2022 are not necessarily indicative of the operating results that may be attained for the entire fiscal year.
+You should read these condensed consolidated financial statements in conjunction with the financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021.
+The results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of the operating results that may be attained for the entire fiscal year.

 We are developing lidar sensors and sensor fusion software to address the needs of the Level 2+, or L2+, and Level 3, or L3, Advanced Driver-Assistance Systems (ADAS) markets to be used in automotive safety and autonomous driving applications.
 Our lidar sensor uses our pioneering laser beam scanning (LBS) technology.
 Our solution-based development approach recognizes two key realities of the L2+ and L3 markets: that safety is mission critical and that OEMs require cost efficiency and adaptability.
 With these factors in mind, we believe that our best-in-class lidar sensor supports critical safety needs by providing the highest resolution at range and velocity of moving objects with a dynamic field of view while running at 30 hertz.